Are Lhasa Apsos Good with Kids? Family Guide

 Lhasa Apsos are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
-Among small breeds in the non-sporting group, the Lhasa Apso stands out for its particular blend of physical characteristics and behavioral tendencies.
+12-18 lbs adult size, 12-15 yrs life expectancy — and the Lhasa Apso has a health and temperament footprint that is worth reading on its own terms.
+Among small breeds in the non-sporting group, the Lhasa Apso stands out for its specific mix of physical characteristics and behavioral tendencies.

 Age-Appropriate Interactions